 MP for Liverpool Wavertree

-Paula Barker is the Labour and Co-operative MP for Liverpool Wavertree, first elected in 2019.
-She currently serves on the Panel of Chairs and sits on the Committee on Standards and the Committee of Privileges.
-In Parliament, she has previously served on the Home Affairs Committee, the Justice Committee and the Public Accounts Committee, and she was a Shadow Minister for Levelling Up, Housing, Communities and Local Government.
+Paula Barker is the Labour (Co-op) MP for Liverpool Wavertree, elected in 2019.
+She currently serves on the Panel of Chairs and on the Committee of Privileges and the Standards Committee, and has a background of active parliamentary involvement, including previous roles on the Public Accounts, Home Affairs, Judicial Review and Courts, and Justice Committees, as well as a period as Shadow Minister for Levelling Up, Housing, Communities and Local Government.

-Two declared financial interests: gifts, benefits and hospitality from UK sources; visits outside the UK.
+Declares three financial interests: donations and other support for activities as an MP; gifts, benefits and hospitality from UK sources; and visits outside the UK.

 Generated 21 February 2026